bhongy/kimidori/infrastructure/README.md

 kind delete cluster --name kimidori.local
 ```

-There's an issue with the worker node bind mount on macOS.
+> There's an issue with the worker node bind mount on macOS.
 Need to uncheck "Use gRPC FUSE for file sharing" option in Docker Desktop.

-...
-A context element in a kubeconfig file is used to group access parameters under a convenient name.
-Each context has three parameters: cluster, namespace, and user. [k8s Doc: Context](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/#context)
-...
-A kubeconfig file will be created at `$HOME/.kube/config`.

-Q: Why using Consul instead of just Envoy
-A: Consul provides service discovery, mTLS, and access control (intention).
-Since we use Consul for the production service mesh, this allows us to treat the local cluster as another cluster in the mesh.

 TEMPORARY